Pilot Program for real operating cases

 Oprivia

-Oprivia leads onboarding, structures the assessment, prepares documents and checklists, configures the pilot frame and supports the review.
+Oprivia leads onboarding, structures the assessment, prepares documents and checklists, configures the pilot framework and supports the review.

 Host or operator